New to World Rally Championship? Find out everything you need to know, including what the cars are, where races take place and more.

 When the World Rally Championship rolls into town, it sets up multiple routes in the local area.
 These can vary anywhere from 3km to 35km in length, and each car will take on each route at least twice in different ‘stages’.

 A stage is a single against the clock time trial which every team runs throughout the weekend.
-They may run each route twice in a single day, which makes up a ‘leg’, before moving onto the next ‘leg’ of different routes the next day.
+Drivers may run each route twice per day (a ‘leg’) before tackling new routes in the next day’s leg.

 If you’re in the local area on race weekend, you could see the cars passing through your local town, as the drivers navigate from one route to the next alongside other cars on the road.

-A map showing the different routes and their respective stages of the Ypres Rally Belgium.
+A map showing the different routes and their respective stages of the Ypres Rally Belgium – a former feature on the WRC calendar.

 How is the winner of a rally decided?

 At the end of each stage, the drivers’ times are recorded.
-Each time is added to that of the previous stage, so at the end of the weekend, every car has a cumulative time.
+Officials add each stage time to the previous ones, so by the end of the weekend, every car has a cumulative time.

-Penalties will be added along the way.
+Officials will also add penalties along the way.
 Drivers can be penalised for cutting corners, making certain repairs, or even arriving late or early for the next stage.

 Once all the times and penalties are added, a winner is declared.
-25 points are awarded to the car that wins the event, with 18 for 2nd, 15 for 3rd, 12 for 4th, all the way down to 1 point for 10th place.
+The WRC awards 25 points to the car that wins the event, 18 for second place, 15 for third, 12 for fourth, and so on down to 1 point for tenth place.

 The final stage is usually a ‘Power Stage’.
-5 points are awarded to the fastest car in this stage, with 4 points for the 2nd placed car and so on.
+The organisers award 5 points to the fastest car in this stage, 4 points to the second-placed car, and so on.

 What does a co-driver do?

 A co-driver is the most important navigation system in all of motoring.
-Unlike racing circuits, where drivers memorise every corner and repeat the turns lap after lap, it’s impossible to memorise every turn of every route in the rally.
+Unlike circuits, rally drivers can’t memorise every turn – they face new, unique routes on each stage.

 But the stakes are much higher than in road racing.
 One slip on one corner, and your car could be falling wayside down a mountain.
 Such a fall could leave irreparable damage, not to mention the risk of injury.

 So a co-driver sits in the passenger seat, directing the driver throughout the rally.
-The co-driver takes notes on each stage and will tell the driver the direction of the corner, the severity of the corner, and any straightaways between turns.
+The co-driver notes each stage, guiding the driver on corner direction, severity, and straights between turns.

 These instructions need to be clear, concise and accurate, so the driver can prepare the speed of the car and find the right gears.
 If it goes wrong, the car could end up flying off the course.